 When RCSC Facilities are assigned to a club, it is the responsibility of the club to monitor the use of those facilities and follow all rules and regulations regarding such.

 Club membership meetings shall be held at least once a year on such date(s) as determined in the club’s rules and regulations or as established annually by the club’s Executive Board.
 Club membership meeting dates shall be submitted (FORM BP:12-2) to the Clubs Office by April 30 for the following year.

 A quorum for Chartered Clubs with club membership up to 100 club members shall be 20%, of 101-400 club members shall be 21 or 10%, whichever is greater and above 400 club members shall be 41 or 5%, whichever is greater.
-Quorums can be reached only in person.
+Quorums can be reached only in person except in the case of an act of God or pandemic situation where an electronic vote can be taken to reach a quorum.
 Clubs assigned designated club space shall, if possible, use their assigned space for club events/business meetings.
 Clubs without such assigned space must make a request for RCSC Facilities, in writing, to the Clubs Office for events/business meetings.
 Any requests for changes must be made in writing to the Clubs Office as well.
 Additional club space is assigned on a first come first served basis so clubs should make requests as far in advance as possible.

 Special club membership meetings may be called by any of the club’s Executive Board or by written request of ten percent (10%) of the club membership.
 Notice of special club meetings, with time, place and purpose, must be posted and mailed, phoned, or e-mailed to all club members at least seven (7) days prior to the meeting.
 The Clubs Office should be notified immediately of scheduled special club membership meetings.

 - CLUB EVENTS/TOURNAMENTS